 The Xerox Alto was the first computer to use a graphical interface

-In 1972 the personal computer became a thing with the release of the Xerox Alto.
-It was the first consumer computer to make use of a graphical user interface, mouse, and a distinctive portrait screen.
-As you may have guessed by looking at the computer you’re using and seeing that it’s not a Xerox Alto ’19, the Alto didn’t take off, but it did live on in the brain of Steve Jobs.
+In 1972, the personal computer became a thing with the release of the Xerox Alto.
+It was the first consumer computer to make use of a graphical user interface, a mouse, and a distinctive portrait screen.
+As you may have guessed by looking at the computer you’re using and seeing that it’s not a Xerox Alto ’19.
+While the Alto didn’t take off, it did live on in the brain of Steve Jobs.
 He licensed the interface technology in order to create the Apple Lisa which has similar functions to the Alto albeit with a more compact look.
 The Alto allowed users to check their email, print information, and use a keyboard to type up information.
 Revolutionary, don’t you think?

 Dig that classic Taco Bell architecture

 No one would call Taco Bell traditional Mexican cuisine, but it definitely holds a place in the hearts of anyone growing up in the ‘70s.
-This huge franchise began as a simple shop that only sold tacos, burritos, beans, and tostados (which is basically the same tostada that they’re still selling today).
+This huge franchise began as a simple shop that only sold tacos, burritos, beans, and tostadas (which are basically the same tostada that they’re still selling today).
 An early incarnation of Taco Bell also had a burger made with taco meat for 25 cents, but thankfully that was removed from the menu by the end of the ‘70s.
 There’s something homey about the early era of Taco Bell.
 Maybe it’s the mix of cheese and sauce, or maybe it’s that stellar signage.
 Whatever it is, we’d love to go stop in and grab an enchirito.